tidyverse/tidy-dev-day/ai/ai-at-tdd.md

 * **Demystifying contribution.** For many people, the barrier to contributing to open source isn’t ability—it’s the sense that contribution is something other people do.
 The day lets participants experience the full arc: claim a sticky note, work through the problem, submit a PR, get a review from a tidyverse developer, and smash the gong.

 * **Curated, accessible issues.** We select issues that are tractable in a day and genuinely useful, so beginners and veterans alike can find something at the right level of challenge.
-That challenge is a feature, not an inefficiency to optimize away.
+That challenge is a feature, not an inefficiency to optimize away, even though an agent is extremely likely to be successful with some of these issues.

 * **Learning and community.** Participants don’t need extensive development experience to come—just a GitHub account and basic git familiarity.
 Much of the value comes from working alongside other people: pairing with a stranger, asking a maintainer, “Why is it done this way?”, and cheering when someone else’s PR is merged.

 * **Building a community of maintainers.** The tidyverse’s long-term health depends on people who understand its code, not just those who can generate plausible fixes.

 These goals are about what happens in participants’ heads and between people, not just the diff.
+It has always been the case that these issues could have been closed much fast, on average, by developers on the tidyverse team.
+However this is only true in the short-term.
+In the long term, the investment in building the community is invaluable.
 A fix its author can’t explain may close an issue, but it does not build that person’s ability, confidence, or connection to the project.
 Nor does it make the day easier for reviewers: every PR is reviewed by a real tidyverse developer, in the room, on the day.
 A pile of plausible-looking fixes that their authors cannot discuss moves the thinking onto a handful of reviewers.

+In short, one very concrete advice is to never write a prompt where you just agent to fix the problem outlined in a tidy-dev-day issue.

 ## Where AI can help